Where to find the best afternoon tea with kids in London (2024)

 Peppa Pig Afternoon Tea Bus Tour

-B’s Bakery also run a themed Peppa Pig Afternoon Tea Bus Tour, which is perfect for younger children (recommended age 2+yrs).
 The Peppa Pig themed afternoon tea menu includes Daddy Pig’s Pizza mini Margherita, Granny Pig’s Mini Scone with jam and clotted cream and Rebecca Rabbit’s Carrot Cupcake.

-When: The Peppa Pig tour departs Thursdays to Sundays at 12.15pm and 2.45pm (and occasionally at 5.30pm, check the website for details) from Somerset House.
+The Peppa Pig tour departs Thursdays to Sundays at 12.15pm and 2.45pm (and occasionally at 5.30pm, check the website for details) from Somerset House.

 Cost: Children £38 each; Adults £48 per person

-best kids afternoon tea in London
+afternoon tea with kids in London

 The Paddington Afternoon Tea